Breathtaking Landed Interior Design Styles And Ideas

 When you enter the home, you’d feel an instant surge of colonial-style interior design.
 Perhaps, the combination of soft lighting, terrazzo flooring, and the standout foyer table will mesmerize you right from the start.
 Of course, there’s the luxurious chandelier and the white furnishing that creates a subtle contrast.
 Also, don’t forget the tropical-style cushions and subdued-tone rug that complete the alternating composition.

 As you can imagine, there is plenty of strip lighting in the bathroom and kitchen.
 The premises integrate seamlessly with the cohesion of dark-brown cabinets and marble countertops.
 In the bathrooms, you can see the popular vessel sinks along with some Marrazzo single-wall adornments.
-As expected, the designers have replaced the generic shower heads for rain ones.
+As expected, the designers have replaced the generic shower heads with rain ones.

 If you’ve ever dreamed of a canopy bed, we can do the magic for you.
 The bed in their landed house interior design fits all requirements for a resort-like bedroom.
 Moreover, you’d love the soft layering of the luxe bedside lamps and subtle ceiling lighting.
 Don’t forget the massive and luxurious floor-to-ceiling curtains that will ensure you get quality sleep.
 Also, there’s a large piece of art above one of the beds.